Zhang Siyang

 张思扬

-In the suffocating darkness of the bedroom, fleeting images flash like half-formed memories or ominous portents.
-The bedroom, a traditionally private and fragile sanctuary, is transformed into a terrain of foreboding, a space resonant with memory, where the boundary between the inner and outer worlds dissolves.
-It becomes a site of confession and an existential stage.
+In the suffocating darkness of the bedroom, fleeting images flicker like half-formed memories or inauspicious omens.
+It transforms into a topography of premonition, a space resonant with memory, a place where the boundaries between inside and outside dissolve, and ultimately becomes a site of confession and an existential stage.

 “如何在卧室制作北极光“的叙事源自克里斯蒂安·贝克莱(Kristian Birkeland)——这位挪威物理学家的一生,特别是他那充满争议和谜团的最后时刻。作品尝试以一种诗意的方式,重构一段贝克莱生命中未被记录的旅程:在一次偏航中,他走上了一座山。